Introduction to the future of food safety by FAO

 The food industry is evolving rapidly in terms of food packaging, new technologies (like nanotechnology), and new techniques for producing food (like 3D printing).
 However, all require rigorous assessments of the advantages and risks they present in terms of food safety.

-Nonetheless, the application of automation, AI, big data, and blockchain technology has the potential to improve .
+Nonetheless, the application of automation, AI, big data, and blockchain has the potential to improve food safety management.
 Yet, it can also raise concerns about data privacy and access.
 Additionally, scientific developments will inevitably change how risk assessments are done for food safety.
 Therefore, it is crucial for both food safety and trade that the world community is prepared to pursue such developments.

 Food fraud

-Food is a complicated issue that leads to strong reactions from consumers and may affect the safety of food.
-The goal of this foresight brief is to highlight the idea of increasing awareness and building trust in food systems.
+is a complicated issue that leads to strong reactions from consumers and may affect the safety of food.
+The goal of this foresight brief is to highlight the idea of increasing awareness and trust in food control systems.

 Nowadays, food fraud is on the rise due to people taking advantage of complicated agrifood systems.
 Therefore, resilient agri-food systems are needed in order to mitigate food fraud.